thebitradio/Bitradio/README.md

 Block Spacing: 2 minutes
 Stake Minimum Age: 8 Hours

-4,0 BRO for listenig to Radio (payed to the Users of Bitra.io) 0,5 BRO for Masternode owners
+4,0 BRO for listenig to Radio (payed to users of Bitrad.io) 0,5 BRO for Masternode owners
 0,5 BRO for Staking